 When reviewing performance attribution on our portfolio, please be aware that we construct the portfolio from the bottom up, one stock at a time.
 Each stock is included in the portfolio if it meets our rigorous investment criteria.
 To help manage risk, we are aware of our sector and security weights, but we do not include a holding to achieve a target sector allocation or to approximate an index.
 Our exposure to any given sector is purely a result of our stock selection process.

-Baron Discovery Fund (Institutional Shares) increased 25.54% in the fourth quarter, yet trailed the Russell 2000 Growth Index by 407 basis points, primarily due to stock selection and cash exposure in a sharp up market.
-The Fund’s overexposure to size, momentum, and growth were also headwinds to relative performance as these factors were out of favor during the quarter.
+Baron Discovery Fund (Institutional Shares) declined 5.02% in the third quarter, yet modestly outperformed the Russell 2000 Growth Index by 63 basis points due to stock selection, differences in sector/sub-industry weights, and cash exposure in a down market.

 Investors should consider the investment objectives, risks, and charges and expenses of the investment carefully before investing.
 The prospectus and summary prospectuses contain this and other information about the Funds.
 You may obtain them from the Funds’ distributor, Baron Capital, Inc., by calling 1-800-99BARON or visiting www.BaronFunds.com.
 Please read them carefully before investing.